-PWR Health Consultants is a leading edge health care provider in the field of forensic psychotherapy and mental health in Canada.
+PWR Health Services is a leading edge health care provider in the field of forensic psychotherapy and mental health in Canada.
 PWR's Program for changing behaviours is developed to address the needs of individuals who have been charged and are going through the legal process.
 The principles of our program are based in neuropsychology, evidence-based practices, patients’ needs and responsiveness, and professional experience.

 PWR focuses on what we call High Risk Behaviours.
 A High Risk Behaviour, as defined by our program, is any behaviour that gets you in trouble with the law.
 Examples of high risk behaviours that PWR can address include driving while intoxicated, fraud, gambling, viewing child pornography, assault, luring, violence, harassment, impulsivity, addiction, sexual offending, and others.

 The good news is that behaviours can be changed.
 PWR can teach you how to achieve the changes you want and support you towards your goals for health and balance.To be successful in changing a behavior, one needs both the motivation and the abilities.
 The motivation for change is created by the justice system.
 PWR's program provides you with the abilities to change.THE MECHANISM OF CHANGE: NEUROPLASTICITY